-We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the General Assembly Retirement System of Illinois (System).
+We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the General Assembly Retirement System.
 We are responsible for and we have established and maintained an effective system of internal controls over compliance requirements.
-We have performed an evaluation of the System's compliance with the following assertions during the year ended June 30, 2016, the System has materially complied with the assertions below.
+We have performed an evaluation of the General Assembly Retirement System's compliance with the following assertions during the year ended June 30, 2017.
+Based on this evaluation, we assert that during the year ended June 30, 2017, the General Assembly Retirement System has materially complied with the assertions below.

-- A. The System has obligated, expended, received and used public funds of the State in accordance with the purpose for which funds have been appropriated or otherwise authorized by law. - B. The System has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The System has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the System are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. The money or negotiable securities or similar assets handled by the System on behalf of the State or held in trust by the System have been properly and legally administered and the accounting and recordkeeping relating thereto is proper, accurate and in accordance with law.
+- A. The General Assembly Retirement System has obligated, expended, received and used public funds of the State in accordance with the purpose for which funds have been appropriated or otherwise authorized by law. - B. The General Assembly Retirement System has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The General Assembly Retirement System has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the General Assembly Retirement System are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. Money or negotiable securities or similar assets handled by the General Assembly Retirement System on behalf of the State or held in trust by the General Assembly Retirement System have been properly and legally administered and the accounting and recordkeeping relating thereto is proper, accurate and in accordance with law.

-Yours very truly,
+Yours truly,